jameshfisher/jameshfisher.com/_posts/2017-09-22-rss-feed-jekyll.md

 ---
 title: Adding an RSS feed to a Jekyll blog
 tags: []
+summary: >-
+  Adding an RSS feed to a Jekyll blog using the `jekyll-feed` gem, configuring `_config.yml`, and adding links to the HTML template.
 ---

 I've added an RSS feed to this blog.